 What is respite care?

 Respite care provides short-term care for older people.
-Respite care may be for a few days or a few weeks, depending on what you and your family need.
+Respite care may be for a few days (in your own home) or a few weeks, depending on what you and your family need.
 At Whiddon, we offer a range of respite care options, including hourly, day or overnight respite in your own home, or longer respite care in one of our residential homes.

 Respite care gives carers and family members the opportunity to recharge, take a short break and attend to daily life, knowing that their family member is being looked after, just as they are at home.